 Not to mention it’s fun, inexpensive, portable, gentle on the joints, and offers endless variety and challenges.
 It’s no wonder that rope jumping is a favorite with elite athletes, super models, and anybody who wants to improve their level of fitness.

-For a little inspiration, here are some of the greatest to ever jump:
+For a little inspiration, check out some of the greatest boxers in history skipping rope:

 - comfortable workout clothes